ShankarBUS/kaadu-ui/README.md

 # kaadu-ui
- A theme-aware, nature-inspired UI design system with blur effects with console-style typhography and components with green aesthetics.
+A theme-aware, nature-inspired UI design system with blur effects, console-style typography and components with green aesthetics.